segmentio/segment-docs/src/connections/destinations/catalog/actions-ripe-cloud/index.md

 Segment sends Group calls to Ripe as a `group` event.
 Group events can be augmented with group traits.
 Ripe displays these events as Workspaces by default.
 Including a name and a website (domain) as a trait is recommended, as Ripe will use the traits to populate Workspace views by default.

-### **Alias**

-We also support the Alias call, this is an advanced call and is not required for new installs.
-If you already have a setup with the Alias call Ripe will recognize and respect it.
-You can read more on when and how to use it in the [Alias method documentation](https://segment.com/docs/connections/spec/alias/).

 ## **Available Actions**